Interview with Horisumi regarding getting his name in Japan - Authent/Ink

 So, you’ve met Horiyoshi before, so what was it like this time?
 Did he ask to see your work?

-Yeah the first time I met him, it was just in and out, quick, I bought a couple of prints and had a chat, got a photo taken.
+Yeah the first time I met him, it was just in and out, quick, I bought a couple of prints and had a chat, got a photo taken, I had seen his studio and watched him work a couple of times.
 This time was a little different.
-I had arranged with my friend his happens to be Horiyoshi’s deshi (apprentice) to get tattooed and to have a chat and to have my work looked at.
+I had arranged with my friend Alex Reinke aka Horikitsune who happens to be Horiyoshi’s deshi (apprentice) to get tattooed and to have a chat and to have my work looked at.
 So I went, and he requested to see my portfolio, I showed it to him, and he went over it for quite a while.
 It was nice, he didn’t just flick through it, like a lot of guys do.
 He spent the time going back and forth and examining it.
 And paid me some compliments on my backgrounds and compositions and that kind of thing … and then he had already come up with a Japanese tattoo name for me.
 Which I kind of knew was happening but it was nice I didn’t have to ask for it.
 So after 20 years of tattooing and specialising in Japanese for probably 8 years to finally get some recognition or validity from someone who is a living legend such as him was pretty cool.
 He had done calligraphy of my tattoo name on a piece of paper.
 I ended up going to get a tattoo from him, at the time I didn’t know what , but then I decided getting my tattoo name in his calligraphy done on my chest.
 So it was a very meaningful experience and tattoo.
 I also got him to sign it as well.

 So, what name did Horiyoshi 3 give you?
 And what’s the meaning behind it?